Agility And Why It Matters

 We also work with a lot of top teams.
 For them, agility is promoted by:

-• Integrating with the informal organisation: Most of the effective communication within organisations is carried out informally.
-If top team members have influential positions in the informal social networks that operate across the organisation’s key functions and geographies, the team as a whole can get the intelligence it needs, disseminate information, test decisions, marshal opinion and mobilize resources.
+- Integrating with the informal organization: Most of the effective communication within organizations is carried out informally.
+If top team members have influential positions in the informal social networks that operate across the organization’s key functions and geographies, the team as a whole can get the intelligence it needs, disseminate information, test decisions, marshal opinion and mobilize resources.

 best of both.